Partial Hospitalization Program

 Partial hospitalization may not be for your loved one.
 For example, although your loved one may have a moderate substance use disorder, they may live in an environment that has several triggers that cause them to use their substance of choice.
 If your loved one lives in an area such as this, partial hospitalization isn’t a good option for them.
 The other residents at this home may not be doing anything to get help for their addictions, so this wouldn’t be a good place for your loved one to be.
 Therefore, a residential program would be better for them.

 What Happens in a Partial Hospitalization Program?

 The PHP will be instrumental in treating your loved one’s mental health disorder and substance use disorder.
 When your loved one first arrives at the facility, the staff will take an assessment that will help them determine the issues that are bothering your loved one.
-They will be able to diagnose the mental health condition, prescribe medications for his conditions, and schedule sessions that he will be required to attend.
+They will be able to diagnose the mental health condition, prescribe medications for their conditions, and schedule sessions that they will be required to attend.

 Behavioral therapy has been shown to be highly effective for treating substance use disorders and mental health disorders.
 In the program, your loved one may be required to participate in several types of behavioral therapies.
-For example, your loved one’s therapist may use behavioral therapy to identify negative thoughts that lead your loved one to use substances.
-He will also learn how to change his negative emotions by using new coping strategies.
+For example, your loved one’s therapist may use behavioral therapy to identify negative thoughts that lead your loved one to use substances. they will also learn how to change their negative emotions by using new coping strategies.